spiral/docs/orm/recursive-relations.md

 $recursive->save();
 ```

-Though, it is possible to load such data from ORM by disabling entity cache.
+Though, it is possible to load such data from ORM by disabling entity map.

 ```php
 $recursive = $this->orm->withMap(null)->selector(Recursive::class)